sidechained/TrainingTheBeagle/Tutorials/_essential/audio.md

 #### -d hw:1,0
 _ALSA switch short for_ `--device=hw:1,0`

-* Here 'hw:1,0' is the name given to the device, and follows some kind of (undocumented) conventions.
+* Here 'hw:1,0' is the name given to the device, and follows some kind of (seemingly undocumented) conventions.
 For example `hw:0` also works with the warning `ALSA: Cannot open PCM device alsa_pcm for playback.
 Falling back to capture-only mode`.
 However, trying with the name 'mySoundCard' produces the folowing error:

 ```
 ALSA lib control.c:951:(snd_ctl_open_noupdate) Invalid CTL mySoundCard